FREQUENTLY ASKED QUESTIONS

-How is the Fiscal Sponsorship fees paid?
+How are Fiscal Sponsorship fees paid to IPG?

-How often does IPG disburse fiscal sponsorship grants?
+How often does IPG disburse grants?

-Why does IPG require that I submit information regarding my project activities?
+Why does IPG require that I submit information regarding my Project activities?

 What reports or materials do I have to send to IPG and how often?

-What are some of the standard materials IPG requires from projects?
+What are some of the standard materials IPG requires from Projects?

-• Strategic plan for the project
+• Strategic plan for the Project

-• Budget for the project
+• Budget for the Project

 • Copies of any fundraising solicitations, including all grant requests and reports to funders

-• Brochures, Action Alerts and other flyers
+• Brochures, Action Alerts, and other flyers

-• Any legal documents pertaining to the project, its vendors, contractors, consultants, etc.
+• Any legal documents pertaining to the Project, its vendors, contractors, consultants, etc.